White House, escalating tensions, orders agencies to rebuff Biden transition team

 On Monday many agencies, from the U.S. Agency for International Development to Veterans Affairs, took legal cover from Murphy’s decision to hold off on “ascertaining” an election winner.
 Political appointees have told their staffers, including career civil servants, not to respond to outreach from the Biden team, if there is any.
 No formal briefings on agencies’ projects, budgets, trouble spots or day-to-day operations — crucial building blocks that help an administration form a new government — are taking place.

-The top political appointee at USAID, which provides billions of dollars of humanitarian assistance to foreign countries, told his staff the agency would not cooperate with the transition until Murphy signs off.
+The top political appointee at USAID, which provides billions of dollars in humanitarian assistance to foreign countries, told his staff that the agency would not cooperate with the transition until Murphy signed off.

 John Barsa, acting deputy administrator, told colleagues that Biden had not won the election, emphasizing the importance of not abetting the transition process, two people familiar with his conversations said.
 A 440-page briefing book for the next president’s team sits ready and waiting at the agency.

-“The only official announcement about an election result that matters is from the head of GSA,” Barsa said, according to a recording of the call published by the Washington Free Beacon, a conservative website.
+“The only official announcement about an election result that matters is from the head of GSA,” Barsa said, according to a recording of a call published by the Washington Free Beacon, a conservative website.

-Elsewhere in the government, months of preparation by career officials to relay information to the incoming team hung in limbo, and some senior staff had received no communications from top leaders at their agencies.
+Elsewhere in the government, months of preparation by career officials to relay information to the incoming team hung in limbo, and some senior staffers had received no communications from top leaders at their agencies.

 “There is a process underway that is guided by law, and we will await conclusion of that process,” a VA spokeswoman said.
 At the Environmental Protection Agency, a spokesman said transition planning would be “inappropriate for us to discuss as votes are still being counted” and referred questions to the GSA.
 The Office of Management and Budget was “not transitioning” as of Monday, an official there said.

-The career staff in the sprawling VA system was putting the final touches on a voluminous set of briefing documents for the Biden team, though, covering policies on private health care, coronavirus protocols and a massive electronic health records project among hundreds of others, officials familiar with the planning said.
+The career staff in the sprawling VA system was putting the final touches on a voluminous set of briefing documents for the Biden team, though, covering policies on private health care, coronavirus protocols and a massive electronic health records project, among hundreds of others, officials familiar with the planning said.

 The refusal to carry out a tradition that has taken place immediately after most elections has quickly become another flash point in a divided country.
 Democrats on Capitol Hill condemned Trump for undermining a smooth transition of power and demanded that Murphy release $9.9 million in taxpayer-funded transition funding, which can be used to hire staff and buy equipment.